keboola/connection-docs/extractors/geocoding-augmentation/index.md

 * TOC
 {:toc}

-This extractor allows you to import additional location data based on coordinates, and vice versa.
+This extractor allows you to import additional location data specified as coordinates, and vice versa.

 ## Create New Configuration
 Find Geocoding Augmentation in the list of extractors and create a new configuration.
 Name it.